vishwaanuj/bldc-motor-esp32/README.md

    2. Emonlib ->for current reading using st 030 sensor from bldc
 # --Content--
 The present git consists of three folders for individual uses:
- 1. For checking of iot connection and sending some dummy data to check line chart
+ 1. For checking of iot connection and sending some dummy data to check line chart (esp_send_dummy)
  2. For sole reading of Bldc current readings
  3. Combined code for the above two